wp-plugins/mailchimp-sync/readme.txt

 MailChimp Sync will watch for changes in your WordPress user base and automatically sync those changes with the selected MailChimp list.

-**New Users**

-New users are automatically subscribed to your MailChimp list.
+- New users are automatically subscribed to your MailChimp list.

-**Updated Users**

-User fields are synced with your MailChimp list fields, even when users update their profile or change their email address.

-**Deleted Users**
+- When user data changes, the MailChimp subscriber will be updated as well. **Even when their email address is changed.**

-When a user is deleted from your site, they will be unsubscribed from the selected MailChimp list as well.
+- Deleted users will be unsubscribed from the selected MailChimp list as well.

-**Synchronise Existing Users**
+- Manually have MailChimp Sync synchronise all existing users.
+- Choose whether you want to use double opt-in and send a welcome email to new subscribers.

-After activation, the plugin will listen to all changes in your userbase.
-This doesn't mean you can't synchronise existing users though. :)
+After activation, the plugin will listen to all changes in your WordPress users and make sure everything stays in sync with the selected MailChimp list.

 = Development of MailChimp Sync =